 DOT Inspector Certification and Training Information

-The Department of Transportation (DOT) provides inspection certification.
+The Department of Transportation (DOT) provides certification for inspectors in several areas.
 Two popular options are for transportation construction inspectors or vehicle emissions and safety inspectors.
 Certification classes are offered through various universities and community colleges.
+Read on for information on these training programs, including what is taught, career options and salary potential.

 Public Works Inspector Training